DirtyBitz/volkano-frontend/README.md

 4. Run `rails db:setup` to create the database and set up tables
 5. Run `rails s` to start the development server

+## Initialize git hooks

+* Run `./init_hooks` in the root folder to set up pre-commit and commit-message hooks

 ## "Oh shit!" commands

 * To nuke all docker containers: `docker rmi $(docker images -q) --force`